C.W. O'Connor: Career

 Caleb went on to publish numerous college songs including "Cheer Pennsylvania" for the University of Pennsylvania in 1906, and "Dear Western Maryland" for Western Maryland College following his marriage to Agnes-Longfellow Smith in 1909.
 According to the composer, the story goes as such, "'Dear Western Maryland' I wrote on the back of an envelope, on a train, on the way to Westminster, with my bride.
 And when I got to college, then we figured out how the tune should go.
 At first I could not play it on the piano, but my sweet girl could."
-Caleb's first wife Agnes-Longfellow was a piano teacher from New Haven, CT.
-One of the music publishers Caleb worked with in Washington, D.C. gave him the title of "College March King".
+Music publisher E.F.
+Droop & Sons, whom Caleb worked with in Washington, D.C., gave him the title of "College March King".
 An anonymous author wrote the following about Caleb and his songwriting experience: "The writer of these marches has been called, by Victor Herbert and others, "The College March King" because he has written more marches for more colleges than any writer and composer in the country.